Vocative case: Irish

 The vocative case in Irish operates in a similar fashion to Scottish Gaelic.
 The principal marker is the vocative particle a, which causes lenition of the following initial letter.

 In the singular there is no special form, except for first declension nouns.
 These are masculine nouns that end in a broad (non-palatal) consonant, which is made slender (palatal) to build the singular vocative (as well as the singular genitive and plural nominative).
 Adjectives are also lenited.
 In many cases this means that (in the singular) masculine vocatives resemble the genitive and feminine vocatives resemble the nominative.

 The vocative plural is usually the same as the nominative plural except, again, for first declension nouns.
 In the standard language first declension nouns show the vocative plural by adding -a.
-In the spoken dialects the vocative plural is often has the same form as the nominative plural (as with the nouns of other declensions) or the dative plural (e.g. A fhearaibh! = Men!)
+In the spoken dialects, the vocative plural often has the same form as the nominative plural (as with the nouns of other declensions) or the dative plural (e.g. A fhearaibh! = Men!).